 - It’s important that your team evaluate the messaging and design elements together.
-That way you can get the full the user experience.
+That way you can get the full user experience.

 - Design 2-3 initial approaches

-- Different agencies take different approaches to establishing a site’s initial design direction.
+- Different agencies take different approaches to establish a site’s initial design direction.
 Some begin with wireframes to map out each page type before filling in the details.
 Others present mood boards to establish the project’s aesthetic boundaries.
-Still other agencies will tackle the homepage first, using it as a visual reference for the rest of the site.
+Still, other agencies will tackle the homepage first, using it as a visual reference for the rest of the site.
 In addition, some agencies will design a subpage or two at this point, as well.

 - If you are presented with multiple design concepts, one should push the limits a bit and challenge you to take a more daring approach.
 The other concept(s) can be more conservative — though avoid common clichés.
 No matter what, each approach should differentiate your firm visually.